jespino/screenrecord/README.md

 # Screen Recorder

-A desktop application for recording your screen built with React, TypeScript, and Electron via the Gluon framework.
+A desktop application for recording your screen built with React, TypeScript, and the Gluon framework.

 ![Screen Recorder Screenshot](assets/screenshot.png)